AAT Lawyer Melbourne – We Help with AAT & MRT Reviews

 In addition to the present Independent Protection Assessment (IPA) may be a body individual who reviews Departmental decisions for refugee determination in offshore protection obligation assessments.
 IPA conducts independent and unbiased investigation of the applicant’s protection claims.

-Speak with one of our experienced immigration consultants in Melbourne and AAT lawyers in Melbourne regarding your chances of success with an AAT appeal.
+Speak with one of our experienced immigration consultants in Melbourne and AAT lawyers in Australia regarding your chances of success with an AAT appeal.

 SPHERE OF INFLUENCE FOR AAT: